eftosde/eftosde/README.md

 - 👋 Hi, I’m @eftosde
 - 👀 I’m interested in the Kindgom of a thousand
-- 🌱 I’m currently learning vsti/mpt
+- 🌱 I’m currently utilising vsti/mpt
 - 💞️ I’m looking to collaborate with no one
 - 📫 How to reach me spam@eftos.de